iamkroot/erp-gcal/README.md

 5. Inside the downloaded folder, run `pipenv install` in CMD or Terminal.

 ### Running
 Use `pipenv run python main.py` to start the program.
-During the first run, it will ask you to authorize the app to access you Google Calendar Account.
+During the first run, it will ask you to authorize the app to access your Google Calendar Account.
 Select your BITS Google Account here.
 Everything else will be handled by the script.

 ## Contributing
 Feel free to create a new issue in case you find a bug/want to have a feature added.
 Proper PRs are welcome.